ispandey81/Friends-backend/README.md

 # Friends
-Julia back end for mitra
+Julia back end for friends

-Make sure the tests run
-Include a dockerfile and make it run in a container
+Using julia buildpack for deploying to heroku.